 District purchase orders cannot be issued through the Trust fund.
 Disbursement of trust fund money can occur in a variety of ways, depending on the situation.
-Some of the documentation required and methods of disbursement include: 1) payment order through the accounting office accounts payable (i.e. for scholarships), 2) employee reimbursement, 3) direct vendor invoice, 4) procurement card charge, 5) School's InvestED Trust imprest checking account (if applicable), and 6) Interfund billing.
+Some of the documentation required and methods of disbursement include: 1) payment order through the accounting office accounts payable (i.e. for scholarships), 2) employee reimbursement, 3) direct vendor invoice, 4) procurement card charge, and 5) Interfund billing.
 Specific considerations and paperwork required under different methods given certain sets of circumstances is detailed below: